GuruMaps/iOSManual/02-features.md

 ## GPS Tracks {#GPSTracks}

-> Galileo Offline Maps lets you record your movements, view detailed statistics and export recorded GPS tracks in most common formats.
+Galileo Offline Maps lets you record your movements, view detailed statistics and export recorded GPS tracks in most common formats.

 #### Record GPS Track

 To **record GPS Track**, tap the **REC** button on the map.
 It will become red.
 If you recorded track before, you will be prompted to continue the last track recording, or to start a new one.
-Tap the **REC** button again and the recording stops:

-Tap the **REC** button again and the recording stops:
+Tap the **REC** button again and the recording stops.

 <img src="/assets/icon_rec_disabled.png" width="44" height="44" /> — track is not recording
 <img src="/assets/icon_rec_enabled.png" width="44" height="44" /> — track is recording now